reload/https-proxy/README.md

 ### Next.js

-Next.js is like proxy but also forwards websocket connections on the path `/_next/webpack-hmr`.
+Next.js is like the proxy configuration but also forwards WebSocket connections on the path `/_next/webpack-hmr`.

 ```yaml
 image: ghcr.io/arnested/https-proxy:nextjs